neuronsimulator/ringtest/README.md

 ```

-> NOTE : Make sure to delete all intermediate spike output files before starting new simulation.
+> NOTE : Make sure to delete all intermediate spike output files before starting a new simulation.

 ## Common Errors